Pinkwashing (LGBTQ): Anti-pinkwashing

 Anti-pinkwashing or pinkwatching is the opposition to pinkwashing.
-Lynn Darwich and Hannen Maikay, in their article "The Road from Antipinkwashing Activism to the Decolonization of Palestine", allege that accusations of pinkwashing against Israel have led to an intersection of queer rights movements and Palestinian rights movements in Palestine and other countries, despite ongoing discrimination and abuse of LGBT individuals within Palestinian controlled territories.
+Lynn Darwich and Hannen Maikay, in their article "The Road from Antipinkwashing Activism to the Decolonization of Palestine", allege that accusations of pinkwashing against Israel have led to an intersection of queer rights movements and Palestinian rights movements in Palestine and other countries, despite ongoing discrimination and abuse of LGBTQ individuals within Palestinian controlled territories.
 This is a strategy that has allowed the two activist groups to fight for one cause; however, it also places limits on both movements.
 Darwich and Maikay suggest that the anti-pinkwashing movement has to consider not only pinkwashing but also homonationalism, colonialism, and imperialism.
 The Palestinian queer movement rejects pinkwashing.

-According to Cyril Ghosh, the argument against pinkwashing portraying Western countries as bastions of LGBT freedom while demonizing countries that lack LGBT rights protection has merit, but can fall into "Radical Theory Creep" when multiple strands of critique are combined in a way that lacks analytic rigor.
+According to Cyril Ghosh, the argument against pinkwashing portraying Western countries as bastions of LGBTQ freedom while demonizing countries that lack LGBTQ rights protection has merit, but can fall into "Radical Theory Creep" when multiple strands of critique are combined in a way that lacks analytic rigor.